 The Duty of Care in Ohio

 - Trespassers: People who enter without permission.
-Property owners generally owe trespassers no duty of care, with narrow exceptions for child trespassers under the attractive nuisance doctrine.
+Property owners generally owe no duty of care, with narrow exceptions for child trespassers under the attractive nuisance doctrine.

 What You Must Prove